emissary-ingress/emissary/docs/reference/configuration.md

 - `method` (optional) defines the HTTP method for this mapping (e.g. GET, PUT, etc. -- must be all uppercase!)
 - `method_regex` (optional) if present and true, tells the system to interpret the `method` as a regular expression
 - `grpc` (optional) if present with a true value, tells the system that the service will be handling gRPC calls
+- `weight` (optional) if present, specifies the percentage of traffic for this resource that will be routed using this mapping
 - `envoy_override` (optional) supplies raw configuration data to be included with the generated Envoy route entry.

 The name of the mapping must be unique.
 If no `method` is given, all methods will be proxied.